-Not for DEWA approval, but only for information purposes.
+2 Not for DEWA approval, but only for information purposes.
 These drawings must be accompanied by a declaration signed by the civil designer on the compliance of the structures to the in force laws and rules.

-- DEWA makes use of 3x240 or 300 mm2 XLPE/PVC/SWA/PE aluminium/Cu cables complying with IEC 502 for supplying power to 11kV panels incomer. - The Customer incomers should be suitable for termination of the above mentioned cables with heat shrinkable type cable terminations.
-The terminations should be carried out by a qualified/approved jointer (name and details to be submitted along with other relevant documents).
-The termination kits for the same should be provided and installed by the Contractor. - The Electric supply shall be released by DEWA at Customer's circuit breaker/s point i.e. DEWA ownership of point of supply will be at the incomer of the breaker/s. - The Contractor must obtain written acceptance from the Producer to carry out the maintenance of the MV switchgear and downstream equipment, which will be procured by the Contractor himself, shall be done by the Producer in the future.
+- The Electric supply shall be released by DEWA at Customer's circuit breaker/s point i.e. DEWA ownership of point of supply will be at the incomer of the breaker/s. - The Contractor must obtain written acceptance from the Producer to carry out the maintenance of the MV switchgear and downstream equipment, which will be procured by the Contractor himself, shall be done by the Producer in the future.
 This declaration shall be forwarded by the Contractor to DEWA before commencement of works for the project.